 QE is fully committed to safeguarding and promoting the well-being and safety of students.
 Laurence Job, the College’s Deputy Principal, is the named member of the Senior Management Team with responsibility for safeguarding issues including the Prevent Agenda, which aims to prevent radicalisation and terrorism.
 Lucy Stephenson, the College’s Safeguarding Manager, is the Deputy Safeguarding Lead.
 Two other members of the Senior Management Team, four Directors and the College’s SENCO assist with safeguarding.
 All of these members of staff have been trained to Level 3 Safeguarding.
 Professor Leni Oglesby OBE is the designated Safeguarding governor.

-If you have a safeguarding concern about a QE student, including about yourself, or wish to report an incident please contact Theresa Amarawansa (firstname.lastname@example.org) or Lucy Stephenson (email@example.com
+If you have a safeguarding concern about a QE student, including about yourself, or wish to report an incident please contact Theresa Amarawansa (firstname.lastname@example.org) or Lucy Stephenson (email@example.com.

 For information and contact details about external agencies that can support mental health and emotional wellbeing, please see details at the bottom of the page.